Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Experiments

 \subsection{Robustness Verification and Relaxations of Neural Networks}

 Neural network robustness verification algorithms seek for upper and lower bounds of an output neuron for all possible inputs within a set $S$, typically a norm bounded perturbation.
-Most importantly, the margins of the outputs between the ground-truth class and any other classes determine model robustness.
+Most importantly, the margins between the ground-truth class and any other classes determine model robustness.
 However, it has already been shown that finding the exact output range is a non-convex problem and NP-complete~\citep{katz2017reluplex,weng2018towards}.
 Therefore, recent works resorted to giving relatively tight but computationally tractable bounds of the output range with necessary relaxations of the original problem.
 Many of these robustness verification approaches are based on linear relaxations of non-linear units in neural networks, including CROWN~\citep{zhang2018crown}, DeepPoly~\citep{Singh2019robustness}, Fast-Lin~\citep{weng2018towards}, DeepZ~\citep{singh2018fast} and Neurify~\citep{wang2018efficient}.
 We refer the readers to~\citep{salman2019convex} for a comprehensive survey on this topic.
-After linear relaxation, they essentially bound the output of a neural network $f(\cdot)$ by linear upper/lower hyperplanes:
+After linear relaxation, they bound the output of a neural network $f_i(\cdot)$ by linear upper/lower hyper-planes:

-where $\A{} = \W{(L)}\DD{(L-1)}\W{(L-1)}\cdots \DD{(1)}\W{(1)}$ is the product of the network weight matrices $\W{(l)}$ and diagonal matrices $\DD{(l)}$ reflecting the ReLU relaxations; $b_L$ and $b_U$ are two bias terms unrelated to $\Delta x$.
-Additionally, \citet{dvijotham2018dual,dvijotham18verification,qin2018verification} solve the Lagrangian dual of verification problem; \citet{raghunathan2018certified,raghunathan2018semidefinite} propose semidefinite relaxations which are tighter compared to linear relaxation based methods, but computationally expensive.
-Bounds on neural network local Lipschitz constant can also be used for verification~\citep{hein2017formal,zhang2018recurjac}.
-Besides these deterministic verification approaches, random smoothing can be used to increase the robustness of any model in a probabilistic manner~\citep{cohen2019certified,lecuyer2018certified,li2018second,liu2018towards}.
+where a row vector $\A{}_{i,:} = \W{(L)}_{i,:}\DD{(L-1)}\W{(L-1)}\cdots \DD{(1)}\W{(1)}$ is the product of the network weight matrices $\W{(l)}$ and diagonal matrices $\DD{(l)}$ reflecting the ReLU relaxations for output neuron $i$; $b_L$ and $b_U$ are two bias terms unrelated to $\Delta x$.
+Additionally, \citet{dvijotham2018dual,dvijotham18verification,qin2018verification} solve the Lagrangian dual of verification problem; \citet{raghunathan2018certified,raghunathan2018semidefinite,dvijothamefficient2019} propose semidefinite relaxations which are tighter compared to linear relaxation based methods, but computationally expensive.
+Bounds on neural network local Lipschitz constant can also be used for verification~\citep{zhang2018recurjac,hein2017formal}.
+Besides these deterministic verification approaches, randomized smoothing can be used to certify the robustness of any model in a probabilistic manner~\citep{cohen2019certified,salman2019provably,lecuyer2018certified,li2018second}.